 Having a proactive cybersecurity mindset means preparing for attacks before they happen.

 In the first four stages, while you are in the prevention phase, you can stop 99% of the incidents.
-With different proactive actions, you can block these botnet attacks before they reach your server.
+You can block these botnet attacks with different proactive actions before they reach your server.

 Examples of proactive processes include: